-Jess M. Ravich, age 63, has served as a Director since March 2014.
+Jess M. Ravich, age 64 Director Jess Ravich has served as a Director since March 2014.
 Mr. Ravich is the CEO and Chairman of the Board of ALJ Regional Holdings, Inc. (NASDAQ: ALJI).
 From 2012 until 2019, he was a group managing director and head of alternative products for The TCW Group, Inc., an international asset-management firm, which he joined in 2012.
 Prior to joining The TCW Group, Mr. Ravich served as managing director and head of capital markets of Houlihan, Lokey, Howard & Zukin, Inc., an international investment bank.
 From 1991 through November 2009, Mr. Ravich founded and served as chief executive officer of Libra Securities LLC, an investment banking firm serving the middle market.
-Prior to founding Libra, Mr. Ravich was an executive vice president of the fixed income department at Jefferies & Company, a Los Angelesbased brokerage firm, and a senior vice president at Drexel Burnham Lambert, where he was also a member of the executive committee of the high yield group.
+Prior to founding Libra, Mr. Ravich was an executive vice president of the fixed income department at Jefferies & Company, a Los Angeles-based brokerage firm, and a senior vice president at Drexel Burnham Lambert, where he was also a member of the executive committee of the high yield group.
 Mr. Ravich served as a director of SGI from 2009 until March 2014.
-He also serves on the Board of Directors of APEX Global Brands Inc. (formerly The Cherokee Group, Inc.) (NASDAQ: APEX).
+He also served on the Board of Directors of APEX Global Brands Inc. (formerly The Cherokee Group, Inc.) (NASDAQ: APEX) from 1993 - 2019.
 Mr. Ravich is a graduate of the Wharton School at the University of Pennsylvania and Harvard Law School, where he was an editor of the Harvard Law Review.
 With his extensive background in investment banking and the financial markets, Mr. Ravich provides Board leadership in matters of strategic development and business initiatives, including potential growth through acquisitions.

-Gregory N. Roberts, age 58, has been Chief Executive Officer and a Director of A-Mark since July 2005.
+Gregory N. Roberts, age 59 Chief Executive Officer & Director Greg Roberts has been Chief Executive Officer and a Director of A-Mark since July 2005.
 Mr. Roberts has served as President and Chief Executive Officer of SGI since March 2008.
 Mr. Roberts previously served as the President of SGI's North American coin division, which included A-Mark.
 He is also a lifetime member of the American Numismatic Association.
 Through his day-to-day involvement in all aspects of the Company's operations, Mr. Roberts provides a vital link between junior and senior management personnel and the general oversight and policy-setting responsibilities of the Board.
 Mr. Roberts is a director of SGI (serving as such since 2000).
 Mr. Roberts also serves as Chief Executive Officer of SGI.
 Mr. Roberts brings to the Board expertise in numismatics and trading, extensive knowledge of the precious metals industry and, in his role as Chief Executive Officer, in-depth knowledge of the Company and its business.
+Monique Sanchez, age 51 Director Monique Sanchez was appointed as a Director on March 19, 2021.
+Since 2008, Ms. Sanchez has held senior sales and business development roles at Google, including most recently as Director Agency Sales Development, where she is responsible for leading an agency development team focused on driving revenue growth across Google's largest market: U.S. clients and agency holding companies.
+The eight years prior to Google, Ms Sanchez held business development leadership roles at DoubleClick, which was acquired by Google in 2008.
+She is a mentor at Google's women's mentor program.
+Ms Sanchez received her B.A. degree from Syracuse University.
+With over 30 years' corporate experience, including more than 21 years in the digital advertising industry, Ms. Sanchez brings to the Board a deep expertise in advertising technologies, sales and business development.